amylouiseee/horse-app/README.md

 - CSS styling

 ### Next steps (if it were a real project)
+- Add pagination to the list of horses (cut for time's sake)
 - Display details for a horse
 - Edit details for a horse (someone must be able to see the details to edit them - so this comes second)
 - Comparing horses (again this requires being able to see the details)